sonotley/cookiecutter-snoap/README.md

 `version.py` is a Python script which is used to update the version number of your project.
 It wraps `poetry version` so takes the same arguments.
-The reason for this wrapper is to ensure the version number is written to `VERSION.TXT` as well as `pyproject.toml`.
+The reason for this wrapper is to ensure the version number is written to `version.txt` as well as `pyproject.toml`.
 This, together with some boilerplate code in `__init.py__` makes it possible to get the version number at runtime using the module-level `__version__` attribute.

 ### The `dist` directory